PCTO-4Arob/docs/WhatWeLearned.md

 In addition to the notions of programming, we also had to learn how to manage a **graphic project** to create customized backgrounds and sprites according to our needs.

-We have also learn to respect deadline and to write code readable by others.
+We have also learn to respect deadline and to write scalable code readable by others.